Helicopter Simulation

 with Approach or ground control when taxiing.
 Practice how to use your radio equipment by selecting

 the appropriate frequencies.
 You will also learn about how speeds, directions, elevations, runways and call signs are spelt out and pronounced.
+ATC

 Helicopter Add ons